New Home Studio

 By moving the false wall out of the way I can fit a standard 2.72m paper background roll in on 2 stands.

 When I finish shooting I can unhook the false window wall and roll it back against the main garage wall.
 The floor can be lifted and leans against the back wall.
 Three bikes, a running machine and a tumble dryer can be strategically positioned so that we can still get Tina or Hannah's car in the garage.
-My car, the blue whale, would not fit in even if the place was empty!
+In fact, even my car, the blue whale, does actually fit in still!

 Here are a few lighting diagrams I have played around with to get some ideas.
 Click on them to enlarge the view.